 If it is true - as I firmly believe - that a graphic work must be understood in itself, bearing in mind that it is done only "through" a technical procedure; it is also true that its value has, for perception, an "abstention" different from that of other works.
-Without entering the phenomenological circuit that the term inevitably entails (hence the need for a study) it is good to specify that in the graphic work the "abstention" is immediately posed with its own attributes: traceable both as a planning phase and as a final phase.
-There is no doubt that, in the moment in which the graphic work is perceived, the solicitation to understand the technical procedures, which made it, does not come true spontaneously.
+Without entering the phenomenological circuit that the term inevitably entails (hence the need for a study), it should be pointed out that in the graphic work the "abstention" immediately arises with its own attributes: traceable both as a planning phase and as a final phase.
+In fact, there is no doubt that, when the graphic work is perceived, the solicitation to understand the technical procedures, which made it, does not come true spontaneously.
 Although the point of arrival, the impact or pressure of the "matrix" in the sheet, and the possibility of rummaging in a situation by now have the same importance.
-The "abstention" thus has its own spatial-temporal depth, perceptible in a present that needs a support from the past.
+The "abstance" thus has its own spatial-temporal depth, perceptible in a present that needs a support from the past.

-From this phenomenological analysis it therefore emerges that the artist - contrary to those who affirm (they are those stranded at the royal canonicals) his disengagement today in graphic work - in the 2RC Printing House he finds a suitable climate to face, and today more than yesterday if we want to give an ethical function to graphic work, the inexhaustible problem of technical procedures.
+From this phenomenological analysis it therefore emerges that the artist - against those who affirm (they are those stranded to the royal canonicals) his disengagement today in graphic work - in the 2RC Printing House he finds a suitable climate to face, and today more than what was done yesterday if we want to give an ethical function to graphic work, the inexhaustible problem of technical procedures.